artkeller/ESP32C3LEDManager/README.md

 ### Picture of the circuit board:

-Here is a top view of the ESP32-C3 SuperMini Plus board:
+Here is a top view of this specila **ESP32-C3 SuperMini Plus** board:

 ![ESP32-C3 SuperMini Plus Board (Top view)](images/board_top_view.png "A close-up of the ESP32-C3 SuperMini Plus")